christophhart/hise_documentation/Manual.md

 ### Buttons
 ![](images/button.png)

 The most basic element allows switching between two states.
 The LED will light if it is on.
+If a button has the keyboard focus (if you click on it, it gets the keyboard focus), you can toggle the state with the return key.

 ### Combo Boxes
 ![](images/Combobox.png)

 A combobox opens a popup menu that contains multiple options that can be selected.

-> If a combobox has the keyboard focus, you can also use the up / down arrow keys to switch between the selected option.
+If a combobox has the keyboard focus, you can also use the up / down arrow keys to switch between the selected option.

 ### Sliders
 ![](images/slider.png)